 5. ADDING DIRECTIONS TO YOUR GOOGLE MAP

-.What good would a google maps itinerary be without driving directions?
+.What good would a Google Maps itinerary be if you couldn’t get driving directions?

 To add driving directions to your Google Map, click on “Add Directions” (the arrow icon) under the search bar.
 A new layer will appear (you cannot add directions without it adding a new layer).